• Skip to primary navigation

 GTMetrix

-GT metrix offers a range of excellent tools to help you identify site speed problems.
+GT Metrix offers a range of excellent tools to help you identify site speed problems.
 The results page is clean and clear.

 GTmetrix uses Google Page Speed and Yahoo!
 YSlow to grade your site’s performance and provides actionable recommendations to fix these issues.